bobvo23/flicker_stimulator/README.md

 This is a 4 classes (or more) flickering stimulator for Steady State Evoked Potential experiment.
 The software generate four different target as can be seen in this video.
 [Youtube demo video](https://www.youtube.com/watch?v=HriCj1_7jdI)
-This tool presents a stable flickering frequency which is usable for BCI application.
-Tests was
+This tool presents a stable flickering frequencies which are usable for BCI applications.

 **Key parameters**
 + Current supported target: 4 different frequencies